dlccyes/CollegeNotes/docs/UIUCNotes/CS425 Distributed Systems.md

 - operate in rounds
     - we can do this since all is bounded
     - ![[cs425-sync-consensus-round.png]]
-- at most $f$ processes fail
+- allows at most $f\leq N$ processes fail
 - flow
     - do $f+1$ rounds
+    - initially, each process has its own value
-    - each round, multicast to all
+    - each round, each process multicasts all new values received to all
+        - for 1st round just sends its own value
+    - in the end, each process uses the min of all values received as decision
 - proof by contradiction
     - assuming $p_2$ has a value $v$ that $p_1$ doesn't
     - $p_2$ must have received $v$ in the final round, otherwise it would have sent $v$ to $p_1$